Alvinn8/praeter/docs/praeter-core/model_api.md

 elements, explore Blockbench groups, etc.

 ## ModelElementList
-A `ModelElementList` provides methods for transforming many `Element`s at once.
+A `ModelElementList` provides methods for transforming many `ModelElement`s at once.

 Like everything regarding the Model API, a `ModelElementList` wraps JSON, and isn't simply an `ArrayList` of `ModelElement`s.
 The instance of